By the Book: EMIERT By-laws

 The elected officers shall function as the Executive Board.
 The Executive Board shall be presided over by the chairperson.

 - A vacancy in the elected membership of the Executive Board, including a vacancy created by the election of a member to the office of chairperson or other elective office, shall be filled by Executive Board appointment, the appointee to serve until the following election.

-- The Executive Board shall report on its activities to membership no later than each Annual Meeting of the American Library Association.
+- The Executive Board shall report on its activities to membership monthly through Executive Board meeting minutes and at the Midwinter and Annual conferences of the American Library Association.

-- A majority shall constitute a quorum of the Executive Board.
+- One plus half of Executive Board members shall constitute a quorum of the Executive Board.

 Section 3.
 Duties of officers:

-The elected officers shall perform the duties of their respective offices and other such duties as approved and described in the Organization Manual of the Ethnic [and Multicultural] Information Exchange Round Table.
+The elected officers shall perform the duties of their respective offices and other such duties as approved and described by the Organization Manual of the Ethnic and Multicultural Information Exchange Round Table.

 Section 4: Terms of office: